Dijker/nl.hdg.battery/README.md

 TIP: There is a nice forum post on [how to get a notification when battery level changed for a device](https://community.athom.com/t/get-a-notification-on-your-phone-on-battery-level-change).

 ## Change Log

+#### 2.0.5
+- Small fix in error handling of api calls
+- Moved to 2.x version scheme

 #### 1.0.4
 - Added a reference to the forum post on how to to get battery low notifications